 To make this pumpkin french toast more Weight Watcher friendly, I used 45 calorie bread such as Sarah Lee.
-Then you can easily swap out simple things like milk for unsweetened almond milk, use sugar free syrup, and for the pumpkin butter, I used a light butter such as Country Crock.
+Then you can easily swap out simple things like milk for unsweetened almond milk, use sugar-free syrup, and for the pumpkin butter, I used a light butter such as Country Crock.
 You don’t need a heaping tablespoon of butter to cook the french toast in a skillet, just use some cooking spray.
 This French toast is all you need on a crisp Fall morning.

 I’ve recently bought an air fryer and have fallen in love with kitchen gadget.
 I’ve already made my Buffalo Chicken Taquitos in the air fryer and soon I’ll be sharing recipes on this website.
-Do any of you have an fryer yet?Print
+Do any of you have air fryer yet?Print

 Pumpkin French Toast with Pumpkin Butter

 - 1 tsp. vanilla extract

 - kosher salt

 - 8 slices of 45 calorie bread such as Sarah Lee